Massacre of the Acqui Division: Commemoration

 In the 1950s, the remains of about 3,000 soldiers, including 189 officers, were exhumed and transported back to Italy for burial in the Italian War Cemetery in Bari.
 The remains of General Gandin were never identified.

 The subject of the massacre was largely ignored in Italy by the press and the educational system until 1980, when the Italian President Sandro Pertini, a former partisan, unveiled the memorial in Cephalonia.
 The massacre provided the historical background to the 1994 novel Captain Corelli's Mandolin.
 Despite the recognition of the event by Pertini, it was not until March 2001 that another Italian President, Carlo Azeglio Ciampi, visited the memorial again, and even then he was most likely influenced by the publicity generated by the impending release of the Hollywood film Captain Corelli's Mandolin, based on the novel with the same name.
 Thanks to these actions today a large number of streets in Italy are named after "Divisione Acqui".

 During the ceremony Ciampi, referring to the men of the Acqui Division, declared that their "conscious decision was the first act of resistance by an Italy freed from fascism" and that "they preferred to fight and die for their fatherland".
 The massacre of the Acqui Division is emerging as a subject of ongoing research, and is regarded as a leading example of the Italian Resistance during World War II.

-In 2002 the Italian post issued the commemorative stamp Eccidio della Divisione Aqui.
+In 2002, Poste Italiane issued the commemorative stamp Eccidio della Divisione Aqui.

 The Presidents of Greece and Italy periodically commemorate the event during ceremonies taking place in Cephalonia at the monument of the Acqui Division.
 An academic conference about the massacre was held on 2–3 March 2007 in Parma, Italy.

 Cephalonia's Greco-Italian Society maintains an exhibition called "The Mediterraneo Exhibition", next to the Catholic church in Argostoli, where pictures, newspaper articles and documents showcasing the story of the massacre are displayed.